Flood

 For instance, the probability of a 100-year flood will occur in 2040 is of 20% with extend inundation areas up to +30%.

-To properly model flood hazard, high-resolution climate forcing datasets and an understanding of relevant underlying processes, including topography, location and size of channels, and the physics of flood wave propagation through channels and floodplains, are required.
-Our in-house expertise in 1D/2D numerical hydraulic modeling have let us to produce high resolution flood hazard maps for different return periods.
+To produce a flood mapping model it is essential to have a high-resolution dataset and an understanding of the relevant physical processes, including topography, channel location and size, and the physics of flood wave propagation across channels and floodplains.
+Thanks to our flood data and in-house expertise in 1D/2D numerical hydraulic modelling, we can produce high spatial resolution flood simulations and projections for different return periods

 Advantages